-- 1. "V Internal Release" (Release after a test based on direct measurement of the mains voltages) - 2.
-"V Ext Release PCC" (Release based on an external release signal from the PCC) - 3.
-"Both" (Release if 1. and 2. are both fulfilled)
+- [Protection Para / Set x / Intercon-Prot / ReCon[n] / Release Para] "Reconnect.
+Release Cond" = - "V Internal Release" Release after a test based on direct measurement of the mains voltages, - "V Ext Release PCC" Release based on an external release signal from the point of common coupling (PCC), - "Both" Release if the direct measurement and an external release signal from the PCC are both fulfilled.